cs396-web-dev/winter2022/pages/_assignments/lab02.md

 Paste a link to your `webdev-labs` GitHub repository into the Canvas textbox for <a href="https://canvas.northwestern.edu/courses/157233/assignments/1016081" target="_blank">Lab 2</a>.

 ### 3. Answer the following question on Canvas
-**Below the link to your repo**, in a brief reflective response (about 4-8 sentences total), please consider the following questions:
+**Below the link to your repo**, in a brief reflective response (about 2-3 sentences per question), please consider the following questions:

-- Did you consider accessibility when completing Exercise 4.4.?
-Please elaborate.
+- Did you consider conducting accessibility testing on your lab assignment?
+Why or why not?
+- If you tested your site for accessibility and found issues, were you able to solve them?
+What did you do to try to solve them?
+What stopped you from successfully resolving or trying to resolve the issues?
+- How might you change the JSON data response from the Yelp API to enhance accessibility?